 The top dial goes from Beginner to Advanced – this controls the speed of the balls.
 The maximum you can get is around 45mph or 72.5kmph.
 The bottom dial has the same settings.
 That one controls the feed rate – or how often the balls come flinging towards you.
 This ranges from 2 to 10 seconds.

 On a full charge the battery will give you around 5 hours of playing time which is quite good.
 Typically, I would take it to the court for a 2 hour session and upon returning home would plug it into an electricity outlet.
-It would then recharge in about an hour or two, although refueling from zero to max can take up to 6 hours.
+It would then recharge in about an hour or two, although battery charging from zero to max can take up to 6 hours.